Joel Sousa

-Carlos Joel Castro de Sousa (born 17 March 2000) is a Portuguese footballer who plays as a goalkeeper for Tondela.
+Carlos Joel Castro de Sousa (born 17 March 2000) is a Portuguese footballer who plays as a goalkeeper for Liga 3 club Lusitano de Évora.

 Professional career

 On 10 September 2020, Sousa signed his first professional contract with Tondela, and immediately joined Molelos on loan for the 2019-20 season.
 He made his professional debut with Tondela in a 1-0 win against Felgueiras for the Taça de Portugal he then played for the first time in the league in a 2-0 Primeira Liga loss to Vitória de Guimarães on 27 November 2020.